 4 | Let’s Say It All Together: Backlinks

-How to make consumers and the search engines know that you are a trustworthy, dependable website?
+How do you make consumers and search engines know that you are a trustworthy, dependable website?
 By being linked by other reputable sites.
 Backlinks are an essential indicator of showing a website’s popularity and significance in search engines.
 The more official websites link to you, the better chance you have at a high ranking.

-Paid Search grants businesses the opportunity to showcase a product’s advertisement through purchasing a spot on the sponsored section of a search engine results page (SERP).
+So why should Paid Search be a priority?
+Paid Search grants businesses the opportunity to showcase a product’s advertisement by purchasing a spot on the sponsored section of a search engine results page (SERP).
 Search engines that provide this opportunity for a Paid Search Campaign are most popularly Bing, Google, and Yahoo.

 To get a position in a Search Engine’s sponsored section, a business needs to place a bid on specific keywords that consumers may type into a search bar to find a product similar to your brands.